CRM Method Detail Entity

 Entity Purpose

-- Global Types (all bundles): home, work, main, other
+- Global Types (all types): home, work, main, other

 - Address-Specific: billing